pdx-cs-rust-web/webhello/README.md

 This is demos of how webservers work and can be used.

+There are several branches in this repo that correspond to various ways to do a webserver in Rust.

+The main branch is a simple server written entirely in safe Rust.
+It provides a hello page at `/` and a `/favicon.ico`.

+Run with `cargo run` and go to `localhost:3000`.

 ## Network Stuff

     PHY  - packets on wire: header w/ address, payload